Oh240/katacoda-scenarios/Kubernetes-103/K8 103 Section 2.md

 Now that we have a web server running and a service bound to it, we are able to access it from within the Kubernetes cluster.
 We can test this by deploying a new Pod in the cluster, shelling into it, and then curling the IP or DNS entry for the service.

-Deploy the Pod and curl the Service from within the Pod:
+Before deploying the Pod and curling the Service from within the Pod, ensure about 5 minutes has elasped to ensure both the deployment and services are running.

 Step 1: